Data Science in a Glass Box

 I’m still working through those questions, but the direction feels increasingly clear.

-The more I think about analytics platforms, the less convinced I am that trust is something dashboards earn after publication.
-Trust is something the release process engineers into every published artifact.
+The more I think about how to build credibility into the data itself, the less convinced I am that trust is something dashboards can earn after publication.
+The release process should capture the evidence before the release ever lands.

-That may be the most important lesson I’ve learned since writing Data Science in a Box.
+That might be the most important idea I’ve had since codifying Data Science in a Box.

 Curation is about more than simply preserving artifacts.
 It preserves the context needed to understand them.